|

 6. Foreigners from EU/EEA states without employment

 Citizens from EU member states can receive free treatments in Germany with their European health insurance card.
 It also can be used during their holidays.
-Also, pensioners from European countries can use their home insurance cards.

 Unfortunately, for most foreigners from non-EU countries, access to statutory health insurance is limited without getting a full-time job in Germany or full-time studies at a German university.